Robert McClain: 2009 season

 McClain was tied for second best with 4 interceptions in the Big East, was third on his team with 60 tackles in regular season play, and was considered a prospect for the NFL draft.
 In 10 games he returned 15 punts for 222 yards, an average return of 14.8 yards, including one returned for a touchdown.
 He also returned two kickoffs for 24 yards.
 He intercepted 10 passes during his career at UConn.

-After a performance in the PapaJohns.com Bowl at Legion Field where McClain was "seemingly was everywhere on defense and special teams Saturday in the Huskies’ 20-7 win over South Carolina", with four tackles, two tackles for losses, three pass breakups breaks up on defense" and impressive punt returns, McClain said he will be trining for a pro football career.
+After a performance in the PapaJohns.com Bowl at Legion Field where McClain was "seemingly was everywhere on defense and special teams Saturday in the Huskies’ 20-7 win over South Carolina", with four tackles, two tackles for loss, three pass breakups" and impressive punt returns, McClain said he will be trying for a pro football career.
 "I’m praying to God it happens so I can continue playing football and work hard.
 Hopefully I get invited somewhere.
 If it works out, it works out, great.
 If it doesn’t, it’s the military.
 I’m going to the Marines.
 I’ve got to have a plan in case football doesn’t work out."
 McClain also said he would remember the season, his coaches and his teammate and friend "Jazz" (Jasper Howard) who died in a stabbing during the season for the rest of his life.

 Professional career

-Carolina Panthers
+Carolina Panthers (first stint)

-McClain was drafted in the seventh round, 249 overall pick by the Carolina Panthers in the 2010 NFL Draft.
+McClain was drafted in the seventh round, 249th overall pick by the Carolina Panthers in the 2010 NFL draft.
 On September 3, 2011, he was released on the day of final roster cuts.